Samsung/tizen-docs/docs/application/dotnet/guides/maps/maps.md

 To search for a place with a diversity of search parameters, use one of the following approaches.
 The service requests can be [customized](#preference).

--   To retrieve places within a specified distance around the center coordinates, use an instance of the [Tizen.Maps.Geocoordinates](https://samsung.github.io/TizenFX/latest/api/Tizen.Maps.Geocoordinates.html) object for the `CreatePlaceSearchRequest()` method of the [Tizen.Maps.MapService](https://samsung.github.io/TizenFX/latest/api/Tizen.Maps.MapService.html) object:
+-   To retrieve places within a specified distance around the center coordinates, use an instance of the [Tizen.Maps.Geocoordinates](/application/dotnet/api/TizenFX/latest/api/Tizen.Maps.Geocoordinates.html) object for the `CreatePlaceSearchRequest()` method of the [Tizen.Maps.MapService](/application/dotnet/api/TizenFX/latest/api/Tizen.Maps.MapService.html) object:

-    ```
+    ```csharp
     try
     {
         var request = maps.CreatePlaceSearchRequest(new Geocoordinates(48.85784, 2.29516), 50);